 Rule 4 Find Like-Minded Partners

 You walk your own path, but that doesn’t mean you always need to walk alone.
-It is important to find other people on the same path, seeking the same goals and using the same tools.
+Finding other people on the same path, seeking the same goals, and using the same tools are important.

 “The inner journey is as individual as our thumbprint.
 We need to guide others on their way and never impose our way upon them.” — Morton T. Kelsey

-Find other people with the same goals and mindset that will give you an opportunity to learn and to teach.
+Find other people with the same goals and mindset that will allow you to learn and teach.
 You will learn as much from helping others as you can by learning a new technique.
 Helping others learn new methods and overcome the roadblocks you have mastered is how you become a teacher.
 Learn to listen and receive feedback.
 It’s part of the growth process.